ST1 Clinical Radiology - interview & application advice 2020 / 2021

 - Recruitment and selection into ST1 Clinical Radiology in England, Scotland and Wales is nationally coordinated using an online recruitment system called ORIEL.
 Essentially this means there is just one 'national' application rather than having to submit multiple applications to each area of the country.

-- An initial 'longlisting' of the applications is conducted by London Recruitment using the 2017 person specification.
+- An initial 'longlisting' of the applications is conducted using the 2021 person specification.

-- Applicants then receive an email asking them to book into a test venue for the Specialty Recruitment Assessment (SRA).
-The SRA takes place between 7th and 14th of January 2017 and applicants are given a choice of times and venues.
+- Applicants then receive an email asking them to book into a test venue for the Multi-Specialty Recruitment Assessment (MSRA) which forms the short-listing process.
+The MSRA takes place late January / early February 2021 and applicants are given a choice of times and venues.
 Options tend to fill up quickly so we advise you book ASAP to get a time and venue convenient for you.
-Full details of the test and the available test venues in the UK and overseas will be posted on the ORIEL recruitment system in early November 2016.

-- A few weeks after the SRA each applicant receives their score and if it reaches the a threshold they are then invited for interview.
-The SRA will be used to shortlist-out only the lowest scoring applicants.
+- A few weeks after the MSRA each applicant receives their score and if it reaches the a threshold they are then invited for interview.
+The MSRA will be used to shortlist-out only the lowest scoring applicants and will also be used to offer Clinical Radiology training posts to the highest 55 scoring applicants (using a combination of their MSRA score and validated self-assessment score).

 - Before booking the interview, applicants are asked to rank their preferred training locations on the online application form (ORIEL).
 There is the option to exclude themselves from a certain area or state no preference.